idriss-crypto/contracts/README.md

 # Contracts
-A collection of solidity smar contracts IDriss is using
+A collection of solidity smart contracts IDriss is using